openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 *Comment*  is a piece of text added in the stream to document and compliment the source code.
 Comments are insignificant for the syntactic grammar.

-*Line comments* begin with the sequence of characters '``//``' and end with the last line separator character.
+*Line comments* begin with the sequence of characters '``//``' (as seen in the example below) and end with the line separator character.
 Any character or sequence of characters between them is allowed but ignored.

 .. code-block:: typescript
    :linenos: